CQCL/hugr/specification/hugr.md

    when a higher-performance (e.g. native HW) implementation is not available.
    Such a HUGR may itself require other resources.

-Whether a particular operation-definition provides Rust code for `try_lower` is independent of how its type is computed, but it will not generally be possible to provide a HUGR for a function whose type cannot be expressed in YAML.
+Whether a particular operation-definition provides binary code for `try_lower` is independent of whether it provides a binary `compute_signature`, but it will not generally be possible to provide a HUGR for a function whose type cannot be expressed in YAML.

 <!-- Should we preserve some of this language about downcasting?